dougdonohoe/ddpoker/README.md

 Installers are built by [Donohoe Digital LLC](https://www.donohoedigital.com/) courtesy of a license to ej-technologies'
 [excellent multi-platform installer builder, install4j](https://www.ej-technologies.com/install4j).
-We are grateful that they provided us an open-source license.
+We are grateful that they provided us an open source license.

 There is also an option to distribute a jar file, which the _Installers_ section of the [Developer Notes](README-DEV.md) explains.